mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/youtube-viewer.md

 - Search for a video
 `youtube-viewer {{search_term}}`

-- Login to your YouTube account
+- Log in to your YouTube account
 `youtube-viewer --login`

 - Watch a video with a specific URL in VLC